Chouffy/home_assistant_libratone_zipp/README.md

 ### Known bugs

-* After a restart of Home Assistant, the integration is in an "unknown" state before the 1st music is played
+* Major:
+    * Only one speaker is supported - this needs this [upstream module issue](https://github.com/Chouffy/python_libratone_zipp/issues/1) to be fixed
     * On Bluetooth and when the music is playing, you only get "Play" button, not Pause.
+* Minor:
+    * After a restart of Home Assistant, the integration can be in an "unknown" state before the 1st music is played

 ### Functionnality coverage